-At the end of the school year and the end of the long course season (summer), our staff promotes a collection of swimmers to new practice groups.
+At the end of the school year and the end of the long course season (summer), swimmers may be asked to move up to new practice groups.
 During each “move-up” period, there are swimmers and parents of swimmers who may struggle to understand the decision process used in determining whether or not a swimmer should be promoted.
-Our goal is to help you understand what that process looks like and what the means for your child as the develop through our program.
+Our goal is to help you understand what that process looks like and what the means for your child as they develop through our program.

 Group Assignments